globus/globus-automate-client/docs/source/cli_docs.rst

    is enabled then the default is ‘table’, otherwise ‘json’ is the default.
 -  ``-l, --label TEXT``: Label to mark this run. [required]
--  ``-w, --watch``: Continuously poll this Action until it reaches a completed state.
-If enabled the default output format is ‘table’.
-   [default: False]
+-  ``--tag TEXT``: A tag to associate with this Run.

--  ``--dry-run``: Do a dry run with your input to this flow to test the input without actually running anything. [default: False]
--  ``--help``: Show this message and exit.
+This option can be used multiple times.
+The full collection of tags will associated with the Run. \* ``-w, --watch``: Continuously poll this Action until it reaches a completed state.
+If enabled the default output format is ‘table’. [default: False] \* ``--dry-run``: Do a dry run with your input to this flow to test the input without actually running anything. [default: False] \* ``--help``: Show this message and exit.

 ``globus-automate flow run-cancel``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~